-The best way to explore a city is probably on foot, which is why City Walks were so popular last year, and filled up so quickly.
+The best way to explore a city is on foot, which is why City Walks have been so popular last year, and filled up so quickly.

 These walks are led by historians, neighborhood leaders, landscape architects, or anyone with a passion for a neighborhood.

-City Walks are free (except Munching Tours, which have a cost for the food) and open to all.
+City Walks are free and are open to all.
 However, many have limited space and fill up quickly.

 City Walks are part of a national and global celebration—known as Jane Jacobs Walks or Jane’s Walks—of free, citizen-led walking tours inspired by Jane Jacobs, a famous neighborhood champion who lived in New York and later in Toronto.

 Find all the information about the Charlotte City Walks, and register, here.

 Visit the area around Johnson C. Smith University, a historic heart of African American Charlotte.
 Landmarks include the 1881 Biddle Hall clock tower, the restored 1890s home of educators Dr. George E. and Marie G. Davis and the Mosaic Village project.
 Tour leaders are Michael Webb, a JCSU-trained historian with deep roots in the neighborhood, and Tom Hanchett, author of the Charlotte history “Sorting Out the New South City.”

 Ramble Along The Plaza

 Off Central Avenue, the broad, landscaped boulevard of The Plaza holds an eclectic array of historic buildings, including one of the city’s most ornate Queen Anne style homes and one of its finest Arts & Crafts examples, along with many bungalows.